Usage and style particular to SUNY Brockport are outlined in this section of the College Style Guide.

 In any publication, the very first reference should be "State University of New York College at Brockport” or “SUNY Brockport.”
 Following the first reference, it is correct to use "Brockport" or "the College" (note uppercase College).

-"Brockport College," "Brockport State," or "The College at Brockport" should not be used.
+"Brockport College," "Brockport State," or "SUNY Brockport" should not be used.

 Academic & Administrative Departments, Offices, Divisions & Schools